Admissions Criteria and Selection

 Final selection among the interviewed applicants is based on:

-- Total points for the preliminary selection and for the interview
+- Total points scored for the preliminary selection and the interview

 Previous Studies (max.
 12 points)

-There is no minimum number of programme-specific studies required, but studies in Chemical Engineering or closely related as well as studies in Mathematics and Physics are given points.
+There is no minimum number of programme-specific studies required, but studies supportive to Chemical Engineering as well as studies in Mathematics and Physics are given points.

-Studies in Chemical Engineering or closely related (max.
-6 points)
+Studies supportive to Chemical Engineering (max.
+8 points)

-Studies in Mathematics, Physics and Chemistry (max.
-6 points)
+Studies in Mathematics and Physics (max.
+4 points)

 Your previous studies are given points as follows: